MeatwareMonster/Steamheim/SteamheimAirships/README.md

 - Guide: https://www.notion.so/Custom-Airships-e04d023133494a8b9be0d2a59862ff92

 To use the sample working Tolroko Flyer, download the optional Tolroko file from the files page.
 Then, place the AssetBundles/tolroko file in the mod's Assets/AssetBundles folder, and the Configs/tolroko.json file in the mod's Assets/Configs folder.
-If you are reading this on Thunderstore, I can't add optional files, so go grab them from Nexus Mods.
+If you are reading this on Thunderstore, I can't add optional files, so go grab them from Nexus Mods here https://www.nexusmods.com/valheim/mods/1322?tab=files.

 If you would like to edit ship configs, you should copy the config to SteamheimAirships\Assets\CustomConfigs before changing it.
 I realized that without this option, your configs will be overwritten after each version update of this mod.
 If that already happened to you, I'm sorry, that's on me, but this should prevent it in the future.

-### Details:
+### Details

 - Each ship has one control seat and some other seating for passengers, as well as some storage.
 - Ships are controlled using standard directional movement to adjust thrust and turn the ship, and jump and crouch to adjust lift.